open-telemetry/oteps/text/0156-columnar-encoding.md

 unique `batch_id`.
 Uniqueness must be ensured in the scope of the stream opened by the call to the `ArrowStreamService`.
 This `batch_id` will be used in the `BatchStatus` object to acknowledge receipt and processing of the corresponding batch.
-A simple numeric counter can be used to implement this batch_id, the goal being to use the most concise id possible.
+A numeric counter is used to implement this batch_id, the goal being to use the most concise id possible.

 ### Substream ID Generation